 In 2005, representatives of 44 governments signed the St. Petersburg Declaration, committing themselves to address illegal logging and improve forest governance.
 Momentum towards strengthening forest law enforcement and governance in the ENPI region grew when, in 2008, the EC, the World Bank, WWF and IUCN teamed up to implement the first ENPI FLEG Program (2008-2012, 6 million EUR).

-The ENPI Forest Law Enforcement and Governance II (FLEG II) Program (2012-2016, 9 million EUR) builds on the first ENPI FLEG I Program to support good forest governance, sustainable forest management and forest protection in the ENPI East region.
+The ENPI Forest Law Enforcement and Governance II (FLEG II) Program (2013-2016, 9 million EUR) built on the first ENPI FLEG I Program to support good forest governance, sustainable forest management and forest protection in the ENPI East region.

 - Continue the implementation of the 2005 St. Petersburg FLEG Ministerial Declaration and up-scaling of successes of the ENPI East FLEG I project.

 - Formulate and implement sustainable forest policies, including legal and administrative reforms for sustainable forest management and protection increase capacity.